The Best Way to Create Privacy in Your Yard

 Create a Privacy Hedge with Shrubs

 Shrubs can be added to create a hedge around a patio as well as serve as a privacy fence line.
-Popular hedge shrubs include Red Tipped Photinia, Euonymus, Barberry and Boxwood.
+Our favorite privacy hedge shrubs include Red Tipped Photinia, Euonymus, Barberry, and Boxwood.
 These shrubs can also be planted in pots and placed as a screen directly on a patio for a mobile version of your hedge.

-Use Garden Pots as a Mobile Buffer for Your Yard
+Use Garden Pots and Trellises as a Mobile Buffer for Your Yard

-Tall Garden pots can be used in a smaller yard where a buffer of evergreens might not be easily accomplished.
-Depending on where you live and the season, you can add palm trees in the summer, grasses in the fall and evergreens in the winter to keep a beautiful green backdrop throughout the year.
+Tall plants in Garden pots can be used in a smaller yard where a buffer of evergreens might not be easily accomplished.
+Depending on where you live and the season, you can add palm trees in the summer, grasses in the fall, and evergreens in the winter to keep a beautiful green backdrop throughout the year.
 Bamboo trees make a great buffer in garden pots.

 - Flowering Trees